ramigs/nuxt-fauna-article/nuxt-fauna.md

 "we implemented an approach that loads part of the data at build time, and then loads the rest of the data in the frontend as the user interacts with the page."

-"Interested in getting the code?
-You can grab it on Github!

-"The code for this tutorial can be found here." `fauna-seeder` `repo-catalogue`
+"The code for this tutorial can be found here the GitHub repos." `fauna-seeder` `repo-catalogue`

 We've also learned/seen covered One of the key ideas I want to present in this article is that it doesn't always have to be a matter of A/B decision.
 We should aim for a "hybrid" solution whenever possible, where we pre-render the most we can, and asynchronously fetch just the data we need.

 ### What to do next